FFRI/ShadeBIOS/ShadeBiosPkg/README.md

 ## Debugging Tips
 - Runtime BIOS code can be debugged by WinDbg! (`bcdedit /set bootdebug on`)
     - Just set `__asm__ __volatile__("int3");` in the source code, build it and execute it and WinDbg will break in
-- There are no symbols so if you don't know where you are when jumped to the different UEFI modules, just copy multiple bytes from RIP and search for those byte patterns using [UEFITool](https://github.com/LongSoft/UEFITool)
+- There are no symbols so if you don't know where you are when jumping to the different UEFI modules, just copy multiple bytes from RIP and search for those byte patterns using [UEFITool](https://github.com/LongSoft/UEFITool)
 - If you want to check if the ControllerHandle is properly configured, try checking the installed protocol on that handle referring [IHANDLE](https://github.com/tianocore/edk2/blob/e489721275eafd89037c90df7cd99e0e511bb3ba/MdeModulePkg/Core/Dxe/Hand/Handle.h#L44) (`EFI_HANDLE` = `IHANDLE*`)